Den2016/yii2-rest-app/docs/guide/start-installation.md

 4. Set document roots of your web server:

    - for frontend `/path/to/yii-application/frontend/web/` and using the URL `http://frontend.test/`
-   - for backend `/path/to/yii-application/backend/web/` and using the URL `http://backend.test/`
+   - for api `/path/to/yii-application/api/web/` and using the URL `http://api.test/`

    For Apache it could be the following: